Photo by Max Branigan

 Sacha Vega is an artist who collages across movement, poetics, and humor to invite focus into the ideologies that train our bodies to move.
 Creating through performance, time-based media, and writing, her practice encourages critical play in reframing genres of embodied instruction.
 Often placing a sense of mastery in complication with a novice in order to unsettle hierarchies around ability, discipline, class, race, and gender.
 Her own body is imprinted by: American dance theater, Filipino karaoke parties, a Bolshoi ballerina, immigrant parents, suburban aspirations, Post-Modern chance forms, and physical comedy.
 Working in concert with performers and audiences alike, she’s invested in using her practice as an experimental space to test dogmas of authority, horizontal organization, and temporary utopias.

-She has exhibited and/or performed at Judson Memorial Church, Westbeth Gallery, FringeArts, Theaterlab, Leslie-Lohman Museum, Mason Gross Galleries, Baxter St x CCNY, Java Project, Pelham Art Center, and 99cent Plus Gallery.
-She’s been in residence at New Dance Alliance's Satellite Program, KYL/D, LEIMAY’s Incubator Program, Wassaic Project, Van Noord Van Noord, Casa Tagumerche, Stoneleaf Retreat, and ARTHA Project.
+She has exhibited and/or performed at Movement Research at Judson Memorial Church, Westbeth Gallery, FringeArts, Theaterlab, Leslie-Lohman Museum, Mason Gross Galleries, Life World, Baxter St x CCNY, Java Project, Pelham Art Center, and 99cent Plus Gallery.
+She is a 2025/2026 New York Live Arts Fresh Tracks artist and a 2026 Da Vinci Art Alliance Collective Futures Fellow.
+She has had residencies at at New Dance Alliance's Satellite Program, KYL/D, LEIMAY’s Incubator Program, Wassaic Project, Van Noord Van Noord, Casa Tagumerche, Stoneleaf Retreat, and ARTHA Project.
 She’s hosted workshops at Abrons Art Center, Performance Space NY, Zimmerli Museum of Art, and coLAB arts.
 She has a BFA in Photography from Pratt Institute and an MFA in Visual Art from Mason Gross School of the Arts.
 She currently teaches media and performance class at Pratt Institute and Rutgers University.

 She is 1/3 of the artist-led initiative Memory Foam.
 They collaborate on curating exhibitions, publishing, programming and producing artist interview series.